egonSchiele/salty/README.md

 ```
 # Comments like this are just for salty and don't get translated to php.
 // Comments like this are passed as php comments

-Any code between three backticks is passed verbatim.
-This code can be across multiple lines.
 ```

 Comments currently only work on their own line.

+## Backticks

+Any code between backticks is passed verbatim.
+This code can be across multiple lines.

+    'foo' ++ `'bar' . 'baz'`

+becomes:

+    "foo" . 'bar' . 'baz';

 ## Higher-order functions